syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ### Disable headers

 You can hide the swimlane headers.
-Following code snippet illustrates how to hide headers.
+The following code example illustrates how to hide headers.

 {% highlight js %}

         var header = {
             text: "Swimlane",
-            //Set "0" to hide header
+            //Sets "0" to hide header
             height: 0
         };